-Montessori classrooms are designed to allow for both individual and social development.
+Montessori classrooms are designed for a 3 year age mix to allow for both individual and social development.
 The more experienced students share what they have learned with those new to the group.
-Each child's unique personality and interests are encouraged; each child is respected as an important part of the BrightPath community.
-We observe and reflect upon their interests to help them build upon those interests.
+Each child's unique personality is encouraged; each child is respected as an important part of the Manotick community.